tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * **Answer:** Development kit

-Underscore to students that their progress in learning how to programmatically submit API calls using the Python `requests` library and SDKs is going to have real-world benefits.
-These skills are practical and could be employed to solve a number of FinTech use cases.
+Underscore to students that they are progressing in learning how to programmatically submit API calls using the Python `requests` library and SDKs is going to have real-world benefits.
+These skills are practical and could be employed to solve several FinTech use cases.

 * Software development requires applications to support integration with APIs.
 Cloud (e.g., Amazon Web Services), big data (e.g., Hadoop), and data science (e.g., Data Science Toolkit ) technologies all require some form of API or SDK be used to use their services, platform, and data.

-  * For example, in order to write a machine-learning algorithm that gets data from the Amazon cloud, an AWS SDK will be needed.
+  * For example, to write a machine-learning algorithm that gets data from the Amazon cloud, an AWS SDK will be needed.

   * To process social media data in real-time, a streaming service API will be needed. (e.g., Kafka-Python).

 Highlight that students have shown themselves to be cutting edge by working with technologies like Plaid, which are disrupting the FinTech data world.

-* In order to be cutting edge, a developer has to keep up with emerging technologies.
+* To be cutting edge, a developer has to keep up with emerging technologies.

 * This requires developers to be able to write code that connects and integrates multiple APIs and SDKs to create unique interactions.